veselfil/gnucash-budgets/docs/CONNECTOR-API.md

 * Having Queue already in place for later usage (showing the user the un-categorized expenses)
 * Implementing simple database to remember last datetime of expense data sent to queue
   * Only expenses which weren't put into the queue can be put there
+* We would need to trigger somehow the adapter to read and send all new expenses to the messaging provider

 #### Benefits

 * Simple development on the main app part
   * When adapter does its work the main app only reads a message from queue and shows it to the user
   * If user does not categorize it the message will remain in the queue until he does (via manual acknowledgements)
-* Using only simple database table in adapter services to remember datetime of last expense put into the queue
-* Built-in Eventual consistency - if something happens with adapters user can still categorize those message which were delivered previously

 #### Cons

 * Push/Pull provider needs to support DurableQueues and Persistent messages (along with manual acknowledgements)
   * Probably save data to the file-storage &rarr; setting docker correctly to allow it
+* Using (simple) database table in adapter services to remember datetime of last expense put into the queue
+* Complexity
+  * There would be many places in which we need to save current state (database in adapter, messaging queue, databases in the main app)
+  * Potentially we could lose data if there is some problem

 ### Summary

-After careful consideration I am recommending to use Push/Pull model because of the overall simplicity for developers.
+After careful consideration I am recommending to use REST model because of the overall simplicity for developers.
-Adapter services will be developed with same level of difficulty for REST or push/pull model (both approaches need to have database).
+Adapter services will be developed easier for REST model (no database in rest model, only continuation-token).
-Main application will be easier to develop with push/pull model because most of the work will do model provider.
+Main application will be easier to develop with REST model because we save the data from adapters in database table, save continuation-token and next time we are calling an adapter we use that token, and we get only new data.
-If we use a model provider with manual acknowledgements we can read all messages, show them to the user and acknowledge only those which user categorizes.
-Those who are not categorized will remain in queue for the user to process.
-Last but not least working with messaging can cause some trouble but in this hobby project I would like to try it out
+Then the main app shows a user only expenses with un-categorized state from that table.

 ## Summary of design

-Application will be used only on **localhost** ([Explanation here](#summary)) and be using **Push/Pull model** ([Explanation for that here](#summary-1))
+Application will be used only on **localhost** ([Explanation here](#summary)) and be using **REST** ([Explanation for that here](#summary-1))

 ![Design schema](connector-api_design-schema.png)